 The first step is a rough grind also called a “green” grind.
 Most worn surfaces are irregular.
 This first grind will make the surface uniformly out of tolerance.
 Shaft O.D.s are ground too small and housing bores are ground too large.
 This is the first “G” in GPG.

-Once the part is at a uniform dimension it is plated up to oversize for shafts and undersize for housings.
-The plating is a hard chrome deposition that HST guaranties for the life of the spindle.
+Once the part is at a uniform dimension, it is plated up to oversize for shafts and undersize for housings.
+The plating is a hard chrome deposition that HST guarantees for the life of the spindle.
 This is the “P”

 GPG is a rather expensive process and can significantly affect the price of the repair.
 Even though we will measure a shaft in microns, a visible inspection of the tool interface can usually tell if it will require GPG.
-However, careful climate controlled inspection is required to make a proper assessment of the bearing journals.
-For these reasons we cannot guaranty our sight unseen estimates until we complete our no-obligation evaluation.
+However, careful, climate-controlled inspection is needed to make a proper assessment of the bearing journals.
+For these reasons, we cannot guarantee our sight-unseen estimates until we complete our no-obligation evaluation.

 We do all of our grinding in-house with our Kellenberger Universal grinder, considered to be one of the finest in the industry.
 We can hold one (1) micron tolerance.
-By keeping our grinding in house we can control the quality of our repairs, realize faster repair time and save our customer money.
+By keeping our grinding in-house, we can control the quality of our repairs, realize faster repair time, and save our customers money.

 Before and after a taper GPG on a Mori Seki MH-63

 GPG is the abbreviation for Grind – Plate – Grind.
-This is our process for surface restoration and it is used to restore out of tolerance critical surfaces like bearing journals to original specification.
+This is our process for surface restoration, and it is used to restore out-of-tolerance critical surfaces like bearing journals to the original specification.
 This process is also used for restoring tool interface surfaces like CAT or HSK tapers.
 Our experience shows that about 35% of all spindles require some form of surface restoration.

-For modern machine centers to achieve their incredible accuracy it is essential that all critical surfaces are within specification.
+For modern machine centers to achieve their incredible accuracy, all critical surfaces must be within specification.
 These surfaces include bearing journals and tool interface surfaces.
 These surfaces typically have tolerances measured in microns.
 (0.000039”).

 Finish Grind on a shaft bearing journal with our Kellenberger universal grinder.